csymapp/csycms-learn/01.basics/05.Basic-Tutorial/docs.md

 ## Content Basics

+>>> CSYCMS content folders can be stored in github and pulled from there.
+You will need to create a github repo and change the origin remote from the one for csycms-site to the one for your repo.

 First, let us familiarize ourselves with where CSYCMS stores content.
 We will go into more depth in [folder structure](/basics/Folder%20Structure), but for the time being, you need to be aware that all our user content, is stored in the `contents/*/` folder of your CSYCMS install.
 The contents folder has severall site folders and only the content in a given site folder can be accessed from that site.

 The content folders are named starting with the chapter number then the name. eg `01.basics` But it is important to note that the numeric portion up to and including the `.` will be removed from URLs.

+>>> Please use a hyphen to separate words in your directory and file names instead of spaces.
+This is good for SEO.

 Each content folder defines a chapter and should have either a `chapter.md` or a `docs.md` file. `chapter.md` is the first page displayed for each chapter.

+>>> You can have your content in a hierarchical directory structure of upto 4 levels.
+We do not know what happens after that.
+But pages in the fifth level will not be displaced on the left menu in the default layout that we have.

 Note also that the numeric portion of the chapter can have any number of zeros preceeding the number.